Ahexo/philcomp25-materials/icphilcomp25.typ

     } else {
       text(24pt)[#heading(level: 1, [#title])]
     }
-    Registration and coffee table start at 9:00, open all day.\
+    Registration and coffee table start at #start_time, open all day.\
     Break from 15:00 to 16:00.
     #v(1fr)
   ]